aloknsingh/systemml-dmllib/src/README.md

-urrently we are organizing our libs incrementally. it is still the work in progress the libs are
+Currently we are organizing our libs incrementally. it is still the work in progress

+ the libs are

  algo : algorithms